abhikrishnanr/filependency/README.md

 ## Setup
 1. Import `database.sql` into a MySQL database and update `config/db.php` with credentials.
 2. Host the project in a PHP 8 environment.
 3. Access `login.php` and log in using credentials from the users table.
+A demo super admin account is created when importing the SQL file:

+   - **Email:** someone@example.com
+   - **Password:** 123456

 The demo uses external APIs provided by the Government of Kerala to fetch department data.
 Only status updates are stored locally.